-We all know shooting in the rain can be tricky.
-Our friends at Zacuto have provided a handy 9 step guide on how to effectively prep for shooting in the rain.
+We know shooting in the rain can be tricky.
+Our friends at Zacuto have provided a handy 9-step guide on how to effectively prep for shooting in the rain.

 We filmmakers are always looking for ways to create exciting or moody scenes to heighten the drama of a movie.
 One of the most effective and available tools we have at our disposal is the tried and true rain sequence.